Learning changes.

 So how exactly does technology impact education?
 This is a huge question that an entire blog could dedicate itself to and never run out of content, but let’s zoom in to the classroom level for a moment and have a look at four general trends.

-4. Technology encourages the socialization over the internalization of ideas
+4. Encourages the socialization of ideas

 The Core of Literacy